Möngke Khan: Conflicts with the Delhi Sultanate

 In 1252–53 Sali Noyan of the Tatar clan was sent to the Indian borderlands at the head of fresh troops and was given authority over the Qara'unas.
 Sali himself was subordinate to Möngke's brother Hulagu.
 Due to the internal conflicts of the Delhi Sultanate, the Mamluk Sultan Nasiruddin Mahmud's brother, Jalal al-Din Masud, fled into Mongol territory in 1248.
 When Möngke was crowned as Khagan, Jalal al-Din Masud attended the ceremony and asked help from Möngke, who ordered Sali to assist him to recover his ancestral realm.
 Sali made successive attacks on Multan and Lahore.
 Sham al-Din Muhammad Kart, the client malik of Herat, accompanied the Mongols.
 Jalal al-Din was installed as client ruler of Lahore, Kujah, and Sodra.
-In 1254 the Delhi official Kushlu Khan offered his submission to Möngke Khan and accepted a Mongol darughachi.
+In 1254 the Delhi official Kushlu Khan offered his submission to Möngke and accepted a Mongol darughachi.
 When he failed to take Delhi, Kushlu turned to Hulagu.
-In the winter of 1257–58 Sali Noyan entered Sind in strength and dismantled the fortifications of Multan; his forces may also have invested the island fortress of Bakhkar on the Indus.
+In the winter of 1257–1258, Sali Noyan entered Sind in strength and dismantled the fortifications of Multan; his forces may also have invested the island fortress of Bakhkar on the Indus.